How to Automate Client Reporting as a Virtual Assistant (2026)

 The section of a client report that clients actually read is not the data table.
 It is the paragraph that tells them what the data means.
 Most VAs write this section manually every week because it feels like it requires judgment.
 It does, but AI handles the draft, and your review provides the judgment.

-The time investment with AI: 30 seconds to generate the draft, 5 minutes to review and edit.
-Without AI: 20–30 minutes writing from scratch.
+Time investment with AI: 30 seconds to generate the draft, 5 minutes to review and edit.

 Option A — Integrated Automation (Fully Automatic)

-Set up the ChatGPT or Claude step directly in your scheduled Monday Zap as described in Step 3 above.
+Set up the ChatGPT or Claude step directly in your scheduled Monday scenario as described in Step 3 above.
 The narrative is generated automatically from the week’s data, inserted into the email body, and sent without opening a browser.

 Option B — Manual Prompt (Simpler, No API Required)